-Engine Yard supports both M1 and M3 instance types in this category.
-In general, the M3s are recommended over the previous generation M1s.
+Engine Yard supports M1, M3, M4 and M5 instance types in this category.
+In general, the latest generation of instances supported by your Stack version are recommended.

-Amazon continues to support M1 instances but emphasis has shifted to the new generation instance classes.
-If you choose to use the M1 instances, you may encounter capacity constraints.
+Whilst Amazon continues to support older instance types emphasis always shifts to the newer generation instance types.
+Therefore, if you choose to use the older instances types you may encounter capacity constraints.

-Tip: As of December 2014, Engine Yard starts to provide T2 general performance instances.
-T2 instances are "burstable performance instances" that provide a baseline level of CPU performance with the ability to 'burst' above the baseline.
-T2 instances often work for development environments, application instances, and small database instances.
+Amazon also offer General Purpose T2 and T3 instances, which are "burstable performance instances", providing a baseline level of CPU performance with the ability to 'burst' above the baseline.
+T instances often work for development environments, application instances, and small database instances.

 The models available in the general purpose category are: